hotblack86/shopping-cart/README.md

 * Current bug to fix - 'Warning: Can't perform a React state update on an unmounted component' in Checkout component

+* Above bug fixed.
+Issue was a typo in e.preventDefault in Login.js that was preventing succesful login.
+Angry face.